Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--concepts.md

 B2B (Business to Business)
 B2C (Business to Customer)
 B2G (Business to Government)
-bad API = make assumptions about what you are trying to do, but then break when those assumptions are not exactly right, ex.
-AppCache
 BDD (Behavior-Driven Development) https://cucumber.io/school/   Discovery -> Formulation -> Automation
 big companies software = At big companies, software tends to be written by large and frequently changing teams of mediocre programmers https://paulgraham.com/noop.html blocking